The Children's Hospital (novel)

 The Children's Hospital is the second novel by Chris Adrian, published on August 22, 2006 by McSweeney's.
+One critic called it a "dark, hilarious .. epic novel" that "can be gruesome."

 Introduction

 The Children's Hospital is a long work, with the first edition copies running some 615 pages.
 The novel starts in the maternity ward of a famous hospital.
 As a storm rages outside, third-year medical student Jemma Claflin helps deliver another complicated birth.
 The storm soon floods the rest of the earth beneath seven miles of water.
 The hospital begins to float and the survivors try to retain a semblance of normal life, combating the illness of their patients and setting up an internal government.